Captive Desert Tortoise Care for Hatchlings

-Breeding of captive tortoises is prohibited due to the number of tortoises already available for adoption.
-Occasionally, an adult female desert tortoise may lay viable eggs from mating years earlier, resulting in tortoise hatchlings in your backyard enclosure.
-If you have hatchlings, it is very important that they are kept outside so that they can receive sunlight, which helps them develop their shell and bones.
-A smaller version of the adult burrow should be prepared for warm weather shelter and cold weather hibernation.
-Several young tortoises can use the same burrow.
+Breeding captive tortoises is illegal and increases the number of captive tortoises needing adoptive homes, but occasionally an adult female desert tortoise may lay viable eggs from mating years earlier, resulting in tortoise hatchlings in your backyard enclosure.
+In this case, it is important that they are kept outside so that they can receive sunlight to help develop a healthy shell and bones.
+Please contact the Desert tortoise adoption program coordinator asap if you recently adopted a female desert tortoise.

-Because young tortoises must be protected from predators such as cats, dogs and birds, the enclosure must be covered.
-The covering must allow sunlight into the enclosure.
-Wire fencing or poultry netting is appropriate, but should either be too small for the head or limbs to penetrate or large enough to allow the head and limbs to freely enter and exit.
+Because young tortoises must be protected from predators such as cats, dogs and birds, the enclosure must be covered, but allow sunlight inside.
+Wire fencing or poultry netting is appropriate, but should either be too small for the tortoise’s head or limbs to penetrate or large enough to allow the head and limbs to freely enter and exit.

 Hibernation in Hatchlings

 Approximately 10 days prior to placing hatchlings in hibernation, feeding should be stopped to allow the digestive tract to empty.
-During hibernation hatchlings should be soaked in a shallow dish containing approximately ½ inch of water for 30 minutes every 2-3 weeks.
+During hibernation hatchlings should be soaked in a shallow dish containing approximately a half-inch of water for 30 minutes every two to three weeks.
 When the hatchlings become active in the spring, they should be removed from hibernation and placed in their enclosure to resume regular feeding.

 If the hatchling must be housed inside, a grazing box is recommended.
 A shoe box can be planted with a mixture of alfalfa and clover.
 After the plants are established, the tortoise should be placed in the box several times a day and allowed to browse.
 Shade must be available in the container at all times.